bonham/bicycle-track-gradient-histogram/README.md

 ## Gradient Histogram Explained

-The gradient histogram answers: _"How much of this route is at least X% steep?"_
+The gradient histogram answers: _"How much of this route is at least X% steep (or steep downhill)?"_

 - **X-axis**: gradient threshold in percent (e.g. −10 % to +15 %)
-- **Y-axis**: total kilometers of the track where the gradient equals or exceeds the threshold
+- **Y-axis**: total kilometers of the track that meet the threshold criterion

+The Y-value is computed differently depending on the sign of the threshold:

+- **Threshold ≥ 0 %** — counts segments where `gradient ≥ threshold` (uphill at least as steep as the threshold)
+- **Threshold < 0 %** — counts segments where `gradient ≤ threshold` (downhill at least as steep as the threshold)

-The curve is monotonically non-increasing: at threshold 0% you see the total "uphill + flat" km; at 10% only the steep sections remain.
-Comparing multiple tracks on the same chart immediately shows which route has more climbing.
+The curve is monotonically non-increasing: at threshold 0 % you see the total uphill + flat km; at 10 % only the steep climbs remain.
+For negative thresholds, at −5 % you see all segments descending at 5 % or more.
+Comparing multiple tracks on the same chart immediately shows which route has more climbing or descending.

 ## Getting Started